top of page

 Beverages

 No Egyptian meal is complete without traditional drinks like mint tea or Egyptian coffee, which is strong and sweet.
-Another favorite is 'karkade', a hibiscus tea that can be served hot or cold and is known for its vibrant red color and tart flavor.
+Another favourite is 'karkade', a hibiscus tea that can be served hot or cold and is known for its vibrant red colour and tart flavor.

 Egyptian cuisine offers an enticing array of dishes that are not only flavorful but also steeped in history and culture.
 Whether you’re enjoying a simple falafel sandwich from a street vendor or a lavish seafood feast along the coast, the food of Egypt is sure to leave a lasting impression.